-- (1) Upon filing a written Notice of Completion and a Request to Release Financial Warranty for a Designated Mining Operation, the Operator shall publish a Public Notice according to the following guidelines. - (2) At the time of filing a written Notice of Completion or Request for Release of Financial Warranty, the Operator shall publish once in a

-- (a) the name of the mining operation; - (b) the location of the mining operation in relation to the nearest municipality, giving direction and miles; - (c) a brief statement of what is being requested and that public comments concerning the appropriateness of the requested release should be sent within thirty (30) days to the address for the Division of Minerals and Geology, listed on the cover of these Rules. - (d) The Operator shall submit proof of publication as provided for in Subsubparagraph 1.6.2(1)(a)(ii).
+- (1) Upon filing a written Notice of Completion and a Request to Release Financial Warranty for a Designated Mining Operation, the Operator shall publish a Public Notice according to the following guidelines. - (2) At the time of filing a written Notice of Completion or Request for Release of Financial Warranty, the Operator shall publish once in a newspaper of general circulation in the area of the mining operation for which a reduction or release of Performance and Financial Warranties is sought.
+The Notice shall specify the following: - (a) the name of the mining operation; - (b) the location of the mining operation in relation to the nearest municipality, giving direction and miles: - (c) a brief statement of what is being requested and that public comments concerning the appropriateness of the requested release should be sent within thirty (30) days to the address for the Division of Minerals and Geology, listed on the cover of these Rules. - (d) The Operator shall submit proof of publication as provided for in Subsubparagraph 1.6.2(1)(a)(ii).